2023 NAPLAN reports

-Adjustments are available for students with disability (or chronic medical condition), to enable them to access NAPLAN on an equivalent basis as other students.
+Adjustments are available for students with disability (or chronic medical condition), to enable them to access NAPLAN tests on an equivalent basis to students without disability.

-The following information comes from Section 6 of the Handbook for principals (PDF, 2.0 MB):
+As outlined in Section 6 of the NAPLAN handbook for principals and coordinators 2023 (PDF, 1.6 MB):

 - Disability adjustments are intended to be applied only to students with disability.

-- Adjustments should reflect the kind of support and assistance provided for assessment in the classroom.
+- Disability adjustments should reflect the kind of support and assistance provided for assessment in the classroom.

-- Adjustments that are appropriate in a learning environment may not be appropriate in an assessment environment.
+- Disability adjustments that are appropriate in a learning environment may not be appropriate in an assessment environment.

-Adjustments are not appropriate if they compromise the tests’ ability to assess the following underlying skills that are the object of the assessments.
+- Disability adjustments are not appropriate if they compromise the tests’ ability to assess underlying core skills that are the object of the assessments.